Commercial Fire Sprinkler System Cost Overview

 Commercial Fire Sprinkler System Costs

-For most U.S. commercial projects, installing a fire sprinkler system costs between 1.50 to 8.00 dollars per square foot.
+For most U.S. commercial projects, installing a fire sprinkler system costs between $1.50 and $8.00 per square foot.

-- Retrofits tend to cost more, between 2.00 to 7.00 dollars, depending on access and ceiling structure.
+- Retrofits tend to cost more, between $2.00 and $7.00 per square foot, depending on access and ceiling structure.

-- High-hazard systems may go up to 8.00 dollars per square foot, especially in manufacturing or chemical facilities.
+- High-hazard systems can reach $8.00 per square foot, especially in manufacturing or chemical facilities.

 In Texas, businesses see a wide range:

-- Statewide averages land around 2.00 dollars per square foot.
+- Statewide averages land around $2.00 per square foot.

-- Austin-area projects cost more, often between 4.60 and 9.60 dollars, especially in upscale or large-scale builds.
+- Austin-area projects cost more, often $4.60 to $9.60 per square foot, especially on upscale or large-scale builds.

 Commercial Fire Alarm System Costs

-- Retrofits or larger buildings can reach $10.00 or higher per square foot, if wiring or zoning is complicated.
+- Retrofits or larger buildings can reach $10.00 or more per square foot when wiring or zoning is complicated.

 These numbers can vary depending on your location, local fire codes, and whether your building needs smoke detection, voice evacuation, monitoring, or special features.